28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - Is compounded tirzepatide still legal in 2026?

-- Yes for individual patients with documented medical necessity, prescribed and dispensed under the 503A patient-specific exception.
-Mass compounding by 503B outsourcing facilities ended on March 19, 2025, but Section 503A patient-specific compounding remains legal under 21 U.S.C. § 353a.
-Every PeptideRx tirzepatide prescription is written for a specific patient with a documented medical need.
+- Yes, for individual patients with documented medical necessity, prescribed and dispensed under the 503A patient-specific exception.
+Mass compounding by 503B outsourcing facilities ended on March 19, 2025.
+Section 503A patient-specific compounding remains legal under 21 U.S.C. § 353a.
+Every RxPepsDirect tirzepatide prescription is written for a specific patient with a documented medical need.

-- What if I move to a state where PeptideRx is not licensed?
+- What if I move to a state where RxPepsDirect is not licensed?

-- PeptideRx providers are licensed in 33 states and the District of Columbia.
+- RxPepsDirect providers are licensed in 28 states (including the District of Columbia).
 If you move to a state outside that list, your assigned provider can no longer write you a prescription and your account will pause for new orders.
 Your records remain accessible.
-When PeptideRx adds your state to its license footprint, your account reactivates.
+When RxPepsDirect adds your state to its license footprint, your account reactivates.

 Logistics and support